thanhnl2004/thanhnl2004/README.md

 # 🧠 About Me

-I'm a 3rd year CS student @ ANU with deep interest in Full-Stack & AI development.
+I'm a final year CS student @ ANU with deep interest in Full-Stack & AI development.
 Always open to new opportunities in Tech industry and love connecting with new people.

 ---